DishantBhere/Trustbite/README.md

 ### AI Food Images Authenticity Detection 🔍

-Mirova helps you determine whether an image is **real or AI-generated** — with confidence scores, visual analysis, and a clean, intuitive interface.
+Mirova helps you determine whether an image is **real or AI-generated**  with confidence scores, visual analysis,& a clean, intuitive interface.

 </div>